ItsK1tty/w1tchdocs/docs/source/reference.rst

 is_cutscene_playing()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks if a cutscene is playing.
+Checks whether a cutscene is playing.

 **Parameters:**